OlGe404/minikube/README.md

 | Alias | Command               | Notes                                                                   |
 | ----- | --------------------- | ----------------------------------------------------------------------- |
 | minik | `minikube kubectl --` | To run kubectl commands with the included binary, e.g. `minik get pods` |

+> Note: If you have `kubectl` installed, you can run those commands as usual instead.

 ## Deinstallation
 To deinstall the minikube environment, run <code>ansible-playbook deinstall.yaml</code>